JacobADeutsch/MathAndDinosaurRocketLauncher/README.md

 # MathAndDinosaurRocketLauncher
-Math and dinosaur rocket launcher.
+Through the power of dinosaur rocket launchers you will learn triganomnomnometry.